Start9Labs/documentation/site/source/developer-docs/build-package-example/04_docker-build.rst

     ADD ./docker_entrypoint.sh /usr/local/bin/docker_entrypoint.sh
     RUN chmod a+x /usr/local/bin/docker_entrypoint.sh

 5. Next, we set a working directory, and set the location of the entrypoint.
-Exposing ports is not necessary for EOS, but its often useful to leave this line for quick reference and clarity.
+Exposing ports is not necessary for eOS, but its often useful to leave this line for quick reference and clarity.

   .. code:: docker